Jackson Family Patriarch Joe Jackson Dead at 89

 Marlon's twin, Brandon, died soon after birth.

-With a large family to support, Joe Jackson surrendered his dreams of becoming a boxer and secured a job as a crane operator for U.S. Steel.
+With a large family to support, Joe Jackson surrendered his dreams of becoming a boxer and secured a job as a crane operator for US Steel.

-He and his brother Luther also formed a band in the mid-1950s called The Falcons, intent on booking gigs for extra money.
+He and his brother Luther formed a band in the mid-1950s called The Falcons, intent on booking gigs for extra money.

 They went on to become one of the most successful R&B groups in history, with their father initially acting as their manager.